We’ve all heard that phrase: “Studies have shown …” Haven’t you ever thought some of those studies seemed, well — just obvious?

 They’re blaming net metering —an important policy that’s made solar strong in over 40 states.
 Net metering ensures that solar customers get paid for the power they generate but don’t use, so they can in effect use the grid as their battery storage.

-But according to the utilities, paying solar customers their fare share for the power they generate is costing non-solar utility customers.
+But according to the utilities, paying solar customers their fair share for the power they generate is costing non-solar utility customers.

 On first glance, that may seem to make sense.
 But when you really study the matter, a different picture emerges.